 - Working a certain number of hours regularly, and

-- If working under a low hours contract, the hours actually worked in the reference period exceed the minimum number of hours provided for under the contract.
+- If working under a low-hours contract, the hours worked in the reference period exceed the minimum number of hours specified in the contract.

-Extending the right to low hours contracts is in effect an anti-avoidance measure to stop employers deliberately putting workers onto contracts of, say, one or two hours per week.
+Extending the right to low-hours contracts is, in effect, an anti-avoidance measure to prevent employers from deliberately assigning workers to contracts of, say, one or two hours per week.
 How the regulations define a low number of hours will be crucial for employers.
 If too high, it could significantly restrict organisations’ ability to adjust staffing levels on short notice and will increase the administrative burden by bringing more workers into scope.

 Reasonable notice of shifts and changes to shifts